saif-ellafi/foundryvtt-mythic-gme/README.md

 ## Credits and Attributions

-Mythic GM Emulator Rulebook is required to use and understand this content.
+**Mythic GM Emulator Rulebook** is REQUIRED to use and understand this content.
 Variations 1 and 2 books are needed for the optional rules!.

-All attributions belong to [WORD MILL GAMES](https://www.wordmillgames.com) and this module is redistributed with appropriate permission from author **Tana Pigeon**
+All attributions belong to [Word Mill Games](https://www.wordmillgames.com) and this module is redistributed with _appropriate permission from author_ **Tana Pigeon** - And may NOT be REDISTRIBUTED FURTHER without CONSENT

 [Get Mythic GME Book](https://www.drivethrurpg.com/product/20798/Mythic-Game-Master-Emulator)